tellisnz/collared-kerberos/README.md

 * httpclient package - A simple HttpClient SPNEGO scheme that can be used in a KerberosRestTemplate and simply returns the provided token during the SPNEGO sequence.

 ### The Example
-I set this example up to fulfil my particular use case at the time - that a request from a user would hit a Kerberised service, get passed through a couple of insecure services, and finally hit another kerberised service that required the end users credentials.
+I set this example up to fulfil my particular use case at the time around the Hadoop stack - that a request from a user would hit a Kerberised service, get passed through a couple of insecure services, and finally hit another kerberised service that required the end users credentials.
 So collared-kerberos-example-gateway is a kerberised service and collared-kerberos-example-hop isn't, although it makes a kerberised call to a downstream service.
 It works by generating a service ticket token for the kerberised end service during the gateway interaction, and passing that service ticket as a header to the hop service.
 The hop service then simply uses that token and KerberosRestTemplate to call the downstream kerberised service.
+The meat of the constrained delegation is in the gateway example.

 #### collared-kerberos-example-gateway
 The gateway service configured with [spring security kerberos](http://projects.spring.io/spring-security-kerberos/) that also uses helper classes found in collared-kerberos.
 Key points to note: